YZBruh/pbt/README.md

 Even termux is enough to build the pmt.
 Or you can compile it with linux if you want.
 NOTE: Use a custom gcc according to the architecture you want to compile.

 If you want to change something, take a look at the configuration.
-You can change him. it is located in the `mka` folder.
+You can change him. it is located in the `config` folder.
 His name is `env.mk`.
 I gave the information in the file.
 You can ask more.

 To build;
 ```